 Path 5 Be a friend.
 Find and nourish friendship at work; it makes the job a lot easier.

 Path 6 Be focused.
 You’ll likely meet some seemingly 'smart' colleagues; they’ll probably get all commendations for your job...
 But relax, in-the-long-run the 'smartness' usually don't last.

 Be self-aware.
 Do not lose your identity; know your personality (and temperament ), and ensure you approach your tasks from your natural area of strengths.
 It is good to work on your weakness but not at the expense of developing and exploring your strengths.

-Be 'reinvent-ful'.
+Be 'reinvent-full'.
 Ensure one major career achievement every 3-4 years (at most).
-For example, take certifications, learn new skill, take a degree, change job environment, or change job-role...
+For example, take certifications, learn new skills, take a degree, change job environment, or change job-role...
 Just do something new.
 Reinvent yourself.

 Which of these paths can you relate with?
 You may want to add a few more...
 Please feel free to make comments.